lukehandsnet/Dynamic-Weight-and-Class-Shipping-Methods/README.md

 Once installed and activated, the plugin will automatically adjust the available shipping methods based on the total weight of the cart.
 The settings page allows the admin to define weight limits for different shipping methods.

-## Files Structure

-The plugin is structured into multiple files for modularity:

-1. **shipping-class-by-cart-weight.php:** The main plugin file that includes other necessary files and initializes the plugin.
-2. **admin-menu-settings.php:** Handles the admin menu creation, settings registration, and renders the settings page.
-3. **shipping-methods.php:** Contains the logic to adjust the available shipping methods based on the cart weight.

 ## Settings

 The plugin settings can be accessed from the WordPress admin panel where three weight classes can be defined: